enkidevs/curriculum/lua/lua-core/tables-in-lua-ii/nested-tables.md

 ## Practice

-A nested table is a ???
+A nested table is a... ???

 - Table that is an element of another table
 - Table that holds a table as an element